showaykerker/better-daily-notes-obsidian-plugin/README.md

 ## Features to be Added
 - [ ] Create daily note with template.
 - [ ] Open daily note on startup.
-- [ ] A modal to ask if image compress is required.
+- [ ] A modal to ask if image compression is required.
+- [ ] Commands to toggle image compression.
 - [ ] Create daily note for arbitrary date.
 - [ ] Support of month directory custom naming.
 - [ ] Compress images and rename file for existing notes.